DXP Sets Date for 2023 First Q - GuruFocus.com

-DXP Enterprises, Inc. (NASDAQ:DXPE), a leading products and service distributor that adds value and total cost savings solutions to MRO and OEM customers in virtually every industry, plans to issue a press release announcing its financial results for the first quarter ended March 31, 2023, on Wednesday, May 10th.
-The earnings announcement will be released before the market opens.
+DXP Enterprises, Inc. (NASDAQ:DXPE), a leading products and service distributor that adds value and total cost savings solutions to MRO and OEM customers in virtually every industry, plans to issue a press release announcing its financial results for the first quarter ended March 31, 2023, on Thursday, May 11th.
+The earnings announcement will be released after the market closes on May 11th.
 DXP will host a conference call, to be webcast live, on the Company’s website (www.dxpe.com) at 10:00 A.M.
-Central Time on that same day.
+Central Time on Friday, May 12th.

 The call and an accompanying slide presentation will be on the "Investor Relations" section of DXP's website at www.dxpe.com.
 A replay of the webcast will be available shortly after the conclusion of the presentation.